Ga. Senate runoff between Warnock, Walker has bitter closing

 “I mean, who says that kind of stuff?”
 Warnock asked supporters.

+Warnock’s aides say that the personalized arguments help convince core Democrats that they should not sit out the runoff, while also swaying the potentially decisive middle of the electorate in the senator’s favor.
+“Herschel Walker continues to be bogged down by his pattern of lies and disturbing behavior, all of which led him to underperform” in the first round, said Quentin Fulks, Warnock’s campaign manager, in a statement.

-Paradise, Walker’s campaign manager, insisted the Republicans’ best argument remains Warnock’s alignment with Democrats on economic policy.
+From Walker’s camp, Paradise insisted that Republicans’ best argument remains Warnock’s alignment with Democrats on economic policy.
 Still, he acknowledges the campaign’s tone has darkened.

 “We’re certainly going to continue to aggressively prosecute the case against Warnock,” he said, “and I suspect they’ll do the same.”